We did it everyone! We survived another winter!

 Week 3: Dust Those Cobwebs!
 Clean your heating/ac vents.
 Clean the corners of the room near the ceiling.
-Clean the tops of doorjambs and window frames.
-Clean the blades on your ceiling fans.
-Really get into the corners to clear away the winter dust buildup that seems to happen when windows are closed and no fresh air is flowing through the house.
+Dust the tops of doorjambs and window frames.
+Wipe down the blades on your ceiling fans.
+Really get into the nooks and crannies to clear away the winter dust buildup that happens when windows are closed and no fresh air is flowing through the house.

 Week 5: Seal Your Stone!
 If you have stone counter tops in your kitchen and/or bathroom, it should be sealed at least once a year (more often if it’s a white marble).
 Yes, even granite should be sealed.
 Stone is porous and can be damaged by water.
 Sealing it brings back the luster and protects it from possible damage.
 (Grout should also be cleaned and sealed to keep it from looking dingy).